 Feeling a bit lost?
 Lacklustre?
 You may have decision fatigue.
 But, if you are suffering any of these signs, here are a few ways you can avoid it.

-According to recent research, which analysed more than 225 million working hours, the average user switches between tasks more than 300 times per day during working hours.
+According to recent research, which analysed more than 225 million working hours, the average user tends to switch between tasks over 300 times per day during working hours.
 That’s a lot for anyone to deal with.

 3 signs of decision fatigue